fredMilloh/fredMilloh/README.md

 > Student iOS mobile application developer
 > Swift UIKit - SwiftUI

 > Several months ago, a cousin complained that she didn't know where the toilets were when she was walking around Paris.
-That was the beginning of the iOS adventure.
+That was the beginning of the adventure with iOS.
-> I immersed myself in the Swift language, took courses and made a small application for it [ParisPetitCoin](https://github.com/fredMilloh/ParisPetitCoin).
+> I immersed myself in the Swift language, and made her a little application [ParisPetitCoin](https://github.com/fredMilloh/ParisPetitCoin).
 > Since then I've been training and developing applications as part of the Openclassrooms iOS training course.
 > In the last project, I use SwiftUI and Combine.